You stare at the food on your plate…

 - Foods such as chicken, bone broth, fish are readily available sources of collagen, the bodies most abundant protein responsible for strong hair, skin, and nails. (there are a few plant-based versions of collagen as well but may not be as accessible if you aren’t eating a wide variety of veggies).

-- There are certain vitamins such as “heme iron” that are more readily absorbed or bioavailable from meat sources.
+- There are certain vitamins such as “heme iron” and B-12 that are only found in meat sources.

 - High quality grass fed or pasture raised meat contains an abundance of nutrients such as B-12, folate, iron that are more bio available than in plants.